Aberdeenshire Canal: Operation

-The original act had specified the maximum tolls that could be charged, ranging from 4 pence per ton per mile for hay, straw, dung peat and materials intended to be used as manure of for roadbuilding, 5 pence for corn, flour, coal, coke, iron, lime and most building materials, to 6 pence for timber, manufactured goods and anything not covered by the previous lists.
+The original act of Parliament had specified the maximum tolls that could be charged, ranging from 4 pence per ton per mile for hay, straw, dung peat and materials intended to be used as manure of for roadbuilding, 5 pence for corn, flour, coal, coke, iron, lime and most building materials, to 6 pence for timber, manufactured goods and anything not covered by the previous lists.
 The company could also charge "reasonable tolls" for any goods that were left on their wharfs for more than 48 hours.
 The actual rates charged were considerably less than the specified rates, being 1.5, 2 and 2.25 pence for the three categories.
 From July 1807, passengers were charged 2 shillings for the journey from Aberdeen to Kintore or Inverurie, and 2 pence per mile for shorter journeys.
 The passenger boats left Aberdeen in the morning and returned later in the day, running three days per week.
 In September 1808, they started running every day, and there were three rates for various classes.
 Thus passengers in the fore cabin paid 2s 6d, those in the after cabin paid 1s 6d, and those who travelled outside were charged 1s.